Kamui-Kazi/Redeem-Counter/README.md

 >Mod / Channel Owner only
 >
 >resets the count of meows

+!meow x
+> all of the above commands have been made callable using !meow x
+>
+> x is the key word and optinal value
+>
+> ie. to call !add_meows 10 you can now use !meow add 10
+>
+> the key words are: count (default), rewards, commands, add, sub, set, reset

 ## creating a Twitch application
 1. Go to http://dev.twitch.tv/console and Create an Application